Fast quantum subroutines for the simplex method: Overview of the simplex method

 \section{Overview of the simplex method}

 The simplex method solves the following linear optimization problem: $\min c^{\top} x, \text{s.t.:} Ax = b, x \ge 0$, where $A \in \R^{m \times n}$, $c \in \R^n, b \in \R^m$.
 A basis is a subset of $m$ linearly independent columns of $A$.
 Given a basis $B$, assume that it is an ordered set and let $B(j)$ be the $j$-th element of the set.
 The set $N := \{1,\dots,n\} \setminus B$ is called the set of nonbasic variables.
 We denote by $A_B$ the square invertible submatrix of $A$ corresponding to columns in $B$, and $A_N$ the remaining submatrix.
-The term ``basis'' may refer to $B$ or $A_B$, depending on context.
+The term ``basis'' may refer to the set of column indices $B$ or to the submatrix $A_B$, depending on context.
 The simplex method can be described compactly as follows; see, e.g., \cite{bertsimas} for a more detailed treatment. \begin{itemize} \item Start with any basic feasible solution.
 (This is w.l.o.g.\ because it is always possible to find one.)
 Let $B$ be the current basis, $N$ the nonbasic variables, $x = A_B^{-1} b$ the current solution. \item Repeat the following steps: \begin{enumerate} \item Compute the reduced costs for the nonbasic variables $\bar{c}_N^{\top} = c_N^{\top} - c_B^{\top} A_B^{-1} A_N$.
 This step is called {\em pricing}.
 If $\bar{c}_N \ge 0$ the basis is optimal: the algorithm terminates.
-Otherwise, choose $k : \bar{c}_k < 0$. \item Compute $u = A_B^{-1} A_k$.
+Otherwise, choose $k : \bar{c}_k < 0$.
+Column $k$ is the {\em pivot column}. \item Compute $u = A_B^{-1} A_k$.
 If $u \le 0$, the optimal cost is unbounded from below: the algorithm terminates. \item If some component of $u$ is positive, compute (this step is called {\em ratio test}):